 Smart mines and the different eras of mining– The mining industry has progressed significantly from the ancient times by the artificial mining stage where people manually carried out mining activities with the help of simple digging and drafting tools to the current dynamites that we envision when we think about mining.
 This is partly due to the development of science, advancements in technology and awareness of the hazardous nature of the mining sites and ore chemical compositions when freshly excavated.

-Mining operations worldwide are reportedly on a steady decline in productivity, a 3.5% per year globally over the last decade, since 2004 and factors such as shrinkage of trade-skilled labour for this extremely harsh and dangerous sector is also pushing for better resource management by automation and smart mining.
+Mining operations worldwide are reportedly on a steady decline of 3.5% in productivity per year globally over the last decade, since 2004 and factors such as shrinkage of trade-skilled labour for this extremely harsh and dangerous sector is also pushing for better resource management by automation and smart mining.

 So What exactly is different with the next stage of this ‘Smart mining’ from the present automated mining stage?